timothymeyers/NoOpsAccelerator/src/bicep/azresources/hub-spoke-core/vdms/logging/README.md

-# Module:   NoOps Accelerator - Logging, & Sentinel
+# Hub/Spoke Core Module: NoOps Accelerator - Operations Logging, & Sentinel

 ## Overview

-This module defines Azure Log Analytics Workspace, Automation Account (linked together) & multiple Solutions deploy to the Log Analytics Workspace to an Logging Resource Group in the Hub Tier.
+This module defines Azure Log Analytics Workspace, Automation Account (linked together) & multiple Solutions deploy to the Log Analytics Workspace to an Logging Resource Group in the Operations Tier.

 Automation Account will be linked to Log Analytics Workspace to provide integration for Update Management, Change Tracking and Inventory, and Start/Stop VMs during off-hours for your servers and virtual machines, if deployed.
 Only one mapping can exist between Log Analytics Workspace and Automation Account.